mindcore-tech/.github/profile/README.md

 ---

-## Repository Overview
+## Repository overview

-This repository contains the source code, documentation, and tools necessary to support the [project type or platform] of MINDCORE sahre to the community.
+This repository contains the source code, documentation, and tools necessary to support the [project type or platform] of MINDCORE share to the community.
 It also includes essential files for collaboration, version control, and issue tracking.

 ### Key Directories:
 - **/docs** - Detailed documentation for the project.